frida/frida-website/_posts/2019-12-18-frida-12-8-released.markdown

 categories: [release]
 ---

-Get ready for an exciting new release, just in time for the holiday season.
+Get ready for an exciting new release.
 This time around we're giving some long overdue love to our [Stalker][] engine.
 It's been around for roughly ten years, but it wasn't until Frida 10.5 in late 2017 that we [started][] unleashing its massive potential.

 Up until now we were able to Stalker.follow() existing threads and not only observe them, but also mutate their instruction streams any way we'd like.
 It